Simple Thunderbird build

-This page covers the basic steps needed to build a bleeding-edge, development version of Thunderbird.
+This page covers the basic steps needed to build a bleeding-edge, development version of Thunderbird 60 or later.
+For Thunderbird up to 59, see the old build documentation.
 For additional, more detailed information, see the build documentation.

 - At least 4 GB of RAM.
 8 GB or more is recommended.
 While you can build Thunderbird on older hardware it can take quite a bit of time to compile on slower machines with less RAM.